3F/web.vsSBE/_doc/Examples/Artefacts.md

 ## Releases from a few projects

-*Full example you can see, for example, our project:  [Full script for assembling the vsSolutionBuildEvent v0.12.6+](https://gist.github.com/3F/3f2f56dfc2a01dc99c63) (actual version in current [script file](https://github.com/3F/vsSolutionBuildEvent/blob/master/.vssbe))*
+*Full example you can see in our project:  [Full script for assembling the vsSolutionBuildEvent v0.12.6](https://gist.github.com/3F/3f2f56dfc2a01dc99c63) (actual version in current [script file](https://github.com/3F/vsSolutionBuildEvent/blob/master/.vssbe))*

-As result [you will see this files](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/build/build-136/artifacts) (i.e. only for example - your variants **can be as you want**) for deploy or for simple use.
+As result [you will see this files](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/build/build-164/artifacts) (i.e. only for example - your variants **can be as you want**) for deploy or for simple use.

 Sample: